Square Dance

 Here's a video illustrating what modern square dance looks like: https://www.youtube.com/watch?v=8ady2ud7u5o

 Note the rapidity of the calls.
-The dancers do not (necessarily) know what's coming next; they are following the calls, all that quickly.
+The dancers do not generally know what's coming next; they are following the calls, all that quickly.

 https://www.youtube.com/watch?v=fcWMp1tcn18 is a video of some people dancing at a higher level of proficiency, with lots of "styling" -- I think this video is really neat.
 But the former video is more typical.